Predictez/Orbona/README.md

 ### Auto-Burn Mechanism

 Inflation is a common concern in the cryptocurrency world, and it can lead to the devaluation of a token over time.
+The Buyer of Last resort is highly inflationary as it aims to buy any NFT for a set amount.
 To combat this, the Orbona Token has an auto-burn mechanism built into it, which reduces the overall supply of tokens over time.
 This helps to maintain the value of the token and ensure that its purchasing power remains stable over time.

-The auto-burn mechanism is triggered every time the Orbona Token is used for NFT purchases or tips or nay transactions.
-A portion of the token is burned, reducing its overall supply, and increasing the scarcity of the remaining tokens.
+The auto-burn mechanism is triggered every time the Orbona Token is used for NFT purchases or tips or any transactions.
+So a portion of the token is burned for any transaction, reducing its overall supply, and increasing the scarcity of the remaining tokens.
 This helps to maintain the value of the token and prevent it from losing its purchasing power over time.

 1. <b> Inflation Control: </b> By design, the auto-burn mechanism reduces the overall supply of tokens in circulation, helping to control inflation and maintain the token's value over time.
 This is particularly important for long-term investment strategies and can provide stability and security to token holders.